AIML-IfI/openset-imagenet/readme.md

 ### Evaluation

 Finally, the `plot_imagenet.py` script can be used to perform the plots as we have them in the paper.
-This script will use all trained models (as resulting from the `train_imagenet_all.py` script), extract the features and scores for the validation and test set, and plots into a single file (`ImageNet.pdf` by default):
+This script will use all trained models (as resulting from the `train_imagenet_all.py` script), extract the features and scores for the validation and test set, and plots into a single file (`Results_last.pdf` by default), as well as providing the table from the appendix as a LaTeX table (default: `Results_last.tex`)

 1. OSCR curves are presented in Figure 2 of the paper, on the vaidation and test sets.
 2. Confidence propagation plots as in Figure 3, for all three loss functions on the validation set.